cidoimo/MDubiquitin_tutorial/Analysis/MDAnalysis.md

 Once the command is executed, you will be prompted to select groups for fitting and analysis.
 Select Protein-H (type 2) as the reference group, and Protein-H (type 2) again as the group to calculate the RMSD.

-You can visualize the resulting rmsd.xvg file using xmgrace/python/R. For simplicity, here you're gonna see the results file plotted with xmgrace (yeah, I'm a bit melancolhol because it's the first program I used for representing things during my master's thesis).
+You can visualize the resulting rmsd.xvg file using xmgrace/python/R. For simplicity, here you're gonna see the results file plotted with xmgrace (yeah, I'm a bit melancholic because it's the first program I used for representing things during my master's thesis).
 To open a file with xmgrace, simply ```xmgrace rmsd.xvg```

 ---